 Types of CPD in social worker jobs

-It's a requirement for registration with the Health and Care Professions Council (HCPC) (along with a full year of assessed work if you’re in Ireland) so you'll always need to consider this.
+It's a requirement for registration with Social Work England (along with a full year of assessed work if you’re in Ireland) so you'll always need to consider this.

 You'll need to have a continuous and current record of learning activities that clearly benefit the service user and your practice.
 They also may request a piece of writing with supporting evidence to show how you've met the standards.

 For instance, Sussex Uni offer courses for new and experienced workers.
 Things like 'Communication with Children', 'Managing and Leading Change' and 'Research Mindedness' are all possibilities.

 However you decide to develop, make sure you keep track of it both for you and for the audit!